david1337x/david-stack/README.md

 ## Overview

-david-stack is a modern developer portfolio website designed to showcase projects, skills, experience, and coding activity through a visually aggressive and highly interactive interface.
+David-stack is a modern developer portfolio website designed to showcase projects, skills, experience, and coding activity through a visually aggressive and highly interactive interface.

 The website combines brutalist layouts, terminal-inspired visuals, smooth animations, glitch effects, and modern frontend engineering into a fully responsive experience optimized for desktop and mobile devices.